Updates

 • Stopping the medication can incorrectly label your child as allergic to the penicillin-family of antibiotics, which would limit future antibiotic choices.

-If your child is on amoxicillin or Augmentin and develops a rash, always consult your pediatrician.
+If your child is on amoxicillin or Augmentin and develops a rash or has other side effects, always consult your pediatrician.
+Anytime you suspect an allergic reaction to antibiotics, always consult a medical professional.
 If considered appropriate by your pediatrician, you can be evaluated by an allergist to assess if future avoidance is needed.

 An allergic reaction to amoxicillin, or any other kind of medication, is caused by one’s immune system reacting to that medication as if it were a foreign invader in the body.
-This reaction most commonly causes a rash known as hives, or whelps, which are itchy, can come and go, and appear in varying parts of the body.
+This reaction to amoxicillin most commonly causes a rash known as hives, or whelps, which are itchy, can come and go, and appear in varying parts of the body.
 This rash typically develops soon after a patient starts to take the medication (within the first 1-2 doses), and may linger for days to weeks.
+Learn more about hives and rashes in children.

 In contrast, an amoxicillin rash is a flat rash that typically appears several days after starting the antibiotic.
 This kind of rash always appears on the chest, abdomen, or back, and can also involve the face, arms and legs.
 What causes this kind of rash is not always apparent, but in some cases the rash is presumed to be caused by a virus.
 It is not unusual for a child to start with a viral infection, such as a typical cold, and develop a secondary infection, which may be caused by a bacteria.
 In such cases, amoxicillin may then be given to treat that secondary infection.
 Viruses can cause skin rashes that appear while one is taking amoxicillin.
 These rashes are not itchy and can persist for a few days.
 This kind of rash is not considered to be harmful.